-Unlike the preparation of other exams, IELTS preparation is very much action oriented.
+Unlike the preparation of other exams, IELTS preparation online/ offline is very much action-oriented.
 You cannot sit for hours with a textbook and expect to get a high score in IELTS.
-IELTS does not test your knowledge it is a very well structured exam that assesses your English Language skills; your listening skills, speaking skills, writing skills and comprehension skills.
+IELTS does not test your knowledge; it is a very well structured exam that assesses your English Language skills; your listening skills, speaking skills, writing skills and comprehension skills.

-We are here with our Ultimate IELTS preparation guide to make your preparation easy and effective:
+We are here with the ultimate online IELTS preparation guide to make your preparation easy and effective:

-Any exam is half conquered when you are well versed with its format, question patterns and marking criteria.
+Any exam is half conquered when you familiarise yourself with the test format, question patterns and marking criteria.